gitkraken/vscode-gitlens/walkthroughs/welcome/welcome-in-trial-expired-eligible.md

   <img src="thumbnails/welcome.png" alt="Learn about GitLens Community vs Pro" />
 </a>

-Access features that accelerate PR reviews, provide actionable code visuals, and streamline collaboration to supercharge Git and VS Code.
-There are workflows in the walkthrough that utilize Pro features designed to further increase developer productivity for professional developers and teams.
+Accelerate PR reviews, gain actionable code insights with visualizations, and streamline collaboration to supercharge your Git and VS Code experience.
+Leverage powerful workflows with GitLens Pro that will increase productivity for you and your team.

-[Get started with GitLens Pro](command:gitlens.walkthrough.plus.signUp) free for 14 days — no credit card required.
+[Reactivate your GitLens Pro trial](command:gitlens.walkthrough.plus.reactivate) and experience all the new Pro features — free for another 14 days.